web3goals/reach-billion-users-prototype/README.md

 ## 🛠️ Technologies

-- The Optimism, Base, Conduit, and Mode networks are used for smart contracts that handle all operations for account abstraction, paymaster, and token exchange.
+- Optimism, Base, Conduit, and Mode networks are used for smart contracts that handle all operations for account abstraction, paymaster, and token exchange.
 - Pyth oracle is used to get price feeds for exchanging user toncoins to usdt.
 - Blockscout is used as the main block explorer for the links that the library provides to developers and users.